PranavaBharadwaj4/IISC-realtime-voice-transcription/README.md

 # Helpful Link
 https://github.com/streamproc/MediaStreamRecorder/blob/master/demos/audio-recorder.html

-I used it for recording audio in the browser as uncompressed pcm audio in .wav containers.
+It was used for recording audio in the browser as uncompressed pcm audio in .wav containers.